mmaaz60/social_distancing/README.md

 # Social Distancing
-This repository implements the social distancing violation detection to reduce the spread of COVID-19 and other diseases by ensuring social distancing in public places including shopping malls, hospitals and restaurants.
+This repository implements the social distance violation detection to reduce the spread of COVID-19 and other diseases by ensuring social distancing in public places including shopping malls, hospitals and restaurants.

 # Demo
 A demo video can be found at https://youtu.be/gXX8fuQbUFI.